blrobin2/blrobin2.github.io/_posts/2023-08-31-it-conquered-the-world.md

 letterboxd_url: https://boxd.it/4MkvdJ
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* I've looked at clouds from both sides joe
+- I've looked at clouds from both sides joe
-* its the days of wine and roses
+- its the days of wine and roses
-* Paul never used to make deals with the devil before
+- Paul never used to make deals with the devil before
-* I told you if we skipped we'd get here faster
+- I told you if we skipped we'd get here faster
-* It's called the New World Order, Paul
+- It's called the New World Order, Paul
-* I'm doing this for Jodie Foster, it's nothing personal
+- I'm doing this for Jodie Foster, it's nothing personal

 A young Les Van Cleef is surreal, I just assumed he was born an old cowboy.
 He looks like he exclusively attends noise shows